nolliechyTW/WIL/Leetcode/Heap_PriorityQueue/215. Kth Largest Element in an Array/README.md

 > - Sketch visualizations and write pseudocode
 > - Walk through a high level implementation with an existing diagram

 - General Idea: The min heap essentially keeps track of the k largest elements seen so far.
-By maintaining a size of k, it ensures that smaller elements are discarded, and only the k largest elements remain.
+By **maintaining a size of k**, it ensures that smaller elements are discarded, and only the k largest elements remain.
 When the iteration is complete, the smallest among these k largest elements (which is at the root of the min heap) is the kth largest element in the array

 1) Initialize a Min Heap:
     - Create an empty min heap called `heap`.